-- ... of course it is vast majority of customers is not trained in formal methods. - formalisation is (first of all) for developers analysts have to translate for customers. - formalisation is the description of the analyst's understanding, in a most precise form.
-Precise/objective: whoever reads it whenever to whomever, the meaning will not change. - Recommendation: (Course's Manifesto?) - use formal methods for the most important/intricate requirements (formalising all requirements is in most cases not possible), - use the most appropriate formalism for a given task, - use formalisms that you know (really) well.
+- ... of course it is the vast majority of customers is not trained in formal methods. - A formalisation is (first of all) for developers analysts have to translate for customers. - A formalisation is the description of the analyst's understanding, in a most precise form.
+Precise/objective: whoever reads it whenever to whomever, the meaning will not change.